Weberlolz/TutorialView-WithTransparentHole/README.md

 Just add the .h .m file into your project, then import the header to your viewcontroller.

-Then allocate the view by: \n
+Then allocate the view by:
 BaseTutorialView \*view = [[BaseTutorialView alloc] initWithFrame:(CGRect)frame backgroundColor:(UIColor \*)color andTransparentRects:(NSArray*)rects];